-Precious Child embarked on the "Identity Tour" from June through December 2018, playing dates across the United States and Canada.
-They currently have an art installation in place for Art Basel Miami at Space Mountain Gallery.
+Precious Child embarked on the "Identity Tour" from June through December 2018, playing 70 dates across the United States and Canada.
+They just wrapped up an interactive art installation in Miami at Space Mountain Gallery.
+Currently, Precious Child is working on new video material and is in the studio with multiplatinum producer Ulrich Wild (Static X, Slipknot, Emile Autumn, Stone Temple Pilots, White Zombie, Deftones) working on a forthcoming new full length with members of Filter and Puscifer.

 Released in Summer 2018, Precious Child’s third album WHOLLOHW ruminates upon the concept of the individual and the slippery inscrutability of our experience.
 Perhaps the methods by which we relate to our ego and our sense of self-consciousness can be viewed as technologies?
 Paper Magazine described it as “A fascinating (NSFW) exploration of dysphoria and the abstraction of identity...[pulling] sonic inspiration from industrial, dark, mainstream pop, and metal genres".